penguinland/bridge_practice/README.md

   collection of collections of parameterizable `Situation`s.
 - A `Topic` is a named `Situations`.
 When you use this system as a whole, you select which `Topic`s you want to practice.
-- `Description` is a string-like data type that can render certain things (e.g., bids) in a fancy way.
+- A `Description` is a string-like data type that can render certain things (e.g., bids) in a fancy way.
 Most string-like things in here are actually `Description` (`Topic` names, bidding alerts, explanations of why the answer is correct, etc.).
 - An `Action` is a way to modify either the `dealer` program or the bidding.
   The embedded domain-specific language I've built is entirely made out of `Action`s.